If I File Bankruptcy in Atlanta, Georgia, Do I Have to Repay my Student Loans?

 Courts will also sometimes permit partial discharge of student loans, requiring the debtor to repay only a portion of his or her student loan obligation.
 However, it is best for debtors to assume that a student loan obligation will not be discharged, since it is so rarely done.

-If you are interested in speaking to an attorney in Atlanta, Georgia, about whether bankruptcy can benefit you, please contact the Law Offices of Charles Clapp at (404) 585-0040 or firstname.lastname@example.org for a free initial consultation.
+If you are interested in speaking to a bankruptcy attorney on how to file bankruptcy in Atlanta, Georgia and whether bankruptcy can benefit you, please contact the Law Offices of Charles Clapp at (404) 585-0040 or firstname.lastname@example.org for a free initial consultation.

 Charles is absolutely a brilliant attorney!
 He is a critical thinker and determined problem solver.
 He is very accessible, even via text.
 If he is in court, his ability to multi-task, you can feel safe and secure in knowing he is handling any issues or concerns.
 I entrust him with my future, he is a uniquely talented attorney who always challenges himself to achieve the absolute best outcome for his clients.